Cowgirl Up! 2024 Award Winners

 Patron’s Choice Award: Crystal Orlando

-And three one year subscriptions to Art of the West magazine were given to, Harper Henry, Dolores Purdy, Rosetta and Georgia Rowswell.
+And three one year subscriptions to Art of the West magazine were given to, Harper Henry, Dolores Purdy and Rosetta.